afgtfe/bozro_image_compressor/PRIVACY_POLICY.md

 ### **Consent**

-By using **AI Photo Editor: object remover **, you agree to this Privacy Policy.
+By using ** Photo Editor - Bozro **, you agree to this Privacy Policy.